 Probiotics are live microorganisms found in certain foods and dietary supplements that help to balance and enhance our gut microbiome.
 Our bodies contain trillions of ‘good’ and ‘bad’ bacteria, with good bacteria far outweighing the bad.

 Just in our gastrointestinal tract are over 100 trillion good bacteria.
-Probiotics work by adding ‘good bacteria’ to our gastrointestinal tract that allows our gut to function properly.
+Probiotics work by adding ‘good bacteria’ to our gastrointestinal tract that allows our gut to function correctly.

 How Do I Get Probiotics?